andli/ledusercount/README.md

 # Usercounter

-Using a Blinkstick usb LED device this Discord bot shows how many of your friends are logged in to your Discord server.
+Using a WS2812 5050 RGB LED this Discord bot shows how many of your friends are logged in to your Discord server.

 * Shows a green LED up top when the bot is online but noone is logged in.
 * Excludes the channel ```AFK``` when counting users.